FRANCE TRAVEL GUIDE CONTENTS

 Fall in Love with Paris

 A global center for art, fashion, gastronomy, and culture, you can’t come to France without visiting its impressive capital, Paris.
 More than living up to its reputation as a major European city, Paris is packed full of iconic landmarks, charismatic architecture, and designer boutiques, not to mention a vibrant cafe culture and fine dining that will make you fall in love with Paris.
 A simply amazing city to get lost in, you can wander the streets, absorbing the energy and eat your way through Paris until your heart’s content.
-If you’re looking for something a little bit more on the alternative side, check out our unusual things to do in Paris and the best tours led by locals.
+If you’re looking for something a little bit more on the alternative side, check out our post on unusual things to do in Paris and the best tours led by locals.

 Discover Lyon and its History